Human tech trends 2020

 For many businesses, this way of working is the key to competitive edge, pushing up demand and the cost of talent.
 At the same time, specialists are having to upskill and cross-skill.
 As disciplines collapse in on each other and operations become more automated, it is imperative for those involved in the software development lifecycle to learn a little of each sector, in order to future-proof their skills – especially as companies look for more experienced hands to guide their business through digital transformation.
 The growth of agile ways of working shows just how technology is reinventing human working – replacing Ford’s assembly line with end-to-end collaboration.

-In our recent whitepaper, we discussed the impact of Extended Reality (XR) – the crossing point between the digital and physical world, including Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR).
+We recently discussed the impact of Extended Reality (XR) – the crossing point between the digital and physical world, including Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR).

 We believe that XR will have some significant breakthroughs in 2020 and beyond, as the volume of use cases increases.
 Current examples of its potential include immersive customer experiences, remote training with digital replicas of real-life scenarios that are dangerous or complex (such as life-saving surgery), as well as logistical and operational aides to improve efficiency, and mapping a digital blueprint onto a real-life prototype to improve product assembly and testing.